 Electrical energy is just another form of energy.
 The unit for measuring energy is Joules.
-It can come from hydro or wind or solar or even heat energy.
+It can come from, hydro or wind or solar or even heat energy.
 We want to change the water's energy into electrical energy to power lights and other appliances.
-In the figure below we see how this happens.
-In the above figure we see that the Hydro energy is changed to electrical energy by the Hydro turbine/generator.
-The turbine rotates the generator which generates AC power and power conversion system (PCS) can also be called rectifier converts AC power to DC.
-AC/DC power will be explained in later section.
-We can also store this electrical energy in a battery for later use.
+In the figure below, we see how this happens.

-FIGURE 7: How Hydro energy changes forms of energy to give us light7
+FIGURE 7: How hydro energy changes forms of energy to give us light